 Documentation: Hyperlink to email

-In the Component section, select SemQL in the value type drop down of the Display Text property, and then click the Edit button to open the SemQL Editor.
+In the Component section, next to the Display Text property, select SemQL in the value type drop-down menu, and click the Edit button to open the SemQL editor.

 Email